sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ![Tabs.png](../images/Proconcepts-Frameworks/Tabs.png "Framework_Guide Tabs.png")

-Groups may optionally support a ìdialog launcherî buttonóa small link widget located next to the group captionówhich is used to bring up a dialog where more obscure functions may be accessed.
+Groups may optionally support a ‚Äúdialog launcher‚Äù button‚Äîa small link widget located next to the group caption‚Äîwhich is used to bring up a dialog where more obscure functions may be accessed.
 Groups are declared as lists of controls within a *groups* container element:

 ```xml
 <groups>